-For the most part, you can choose any names you like for the folders in your project but Unity reserves some names to indicate that the contents have a special purpose.
+Unity reserves some project folder names to indicate that the contents have a special purpose.
 Some of these folders have an effect on the order of script compilation.
-Essentially, there are four separate phases of script compilation and the phase where a script will be compiled is determined by its parent folder.
+These folder names are:

-This is significant in cases where a script must refer to classes defined in other scripts.
-The basic rule is that anything that will be compiled in a phase after the current one cannot be referenced.
+Compilation order is significant when a script references a class compiled in a different phase (and therefore located in a different assembly).
+The basic rule is that anything that is compiled in a phase after the current one cannot be referenced.
 Anything that is compiled in the current phase or an earlier phase is fully available.